How Did I Decide Which Providers to Feature?

 Which Hosting is Best for WordPress?

 One of the most popular blogging platforms on the market is, of course, WordPress.
-Not only is it easy to create free blogs with, but you can also create beautiful websites too.
+Not only is it easy to create free blogs, but you can also create beautiful websites too.

 When looking at web hosts who provide hosting for WordPress websites, you’ll want to keep your eye out for 1-click installs.
-With a simple click of a button, WordPress will be installed onto your web hosts control panel where you can easily access your WordPress website or blog.
+With a simple click of a button, WordPress will be installed onto your web host’s control panel.
+From here you can easily access your WordPress website or blog.

 Can I Leave My Own Web Hosting Review?